Layover at Berlin Brandenburg AirportThings to Do and Useful Tips for your Layover at Berlin Airport

 If you are a culture lover, you’ll want to “shipwreck” on that island!
 Six amazing museums are located in the same area, creating a unique art district!
 It’s only natural that you won’t have the time to visit them all.
 Check your choices, and depending on your preferences, get to choose your cultural route in Berlin.

-The Pergamon Museum is in reality 3 museums in 1: it displays one collection from the Classical Antiquities, one related to the Ancient Near East and it also has an Islamic Art’s area.
+The Pergamon Museum is, in reality, 3 museums in 1: it displays one collection from the Classical Antiquities, one related to the Ancient Near East, and hosts an Islamic art area.
 On the other hand, the Bode Museum hosts sculptures and coins, whilst the Altes Nationalgalerie houses 19th-century works of art.
 What’s more, the Neues Museum is dedicated to Antiquity, and the Deutsches Historisches Museum is the national history museum.
 Finally, your last option is the DDR Museum presenting East Germany’s history.
 These are your options.
 Now the decision is yours!

 Stop Off at the East Side Gallery

 The East Side Gallery – The Berlin Wall Remains